-Prerequisite: A minimum grade of 'C' in NURS 118 or Admission to the Associate Degree Nursing Program (LVN-RN) or Admission to the non-degree program LVN-RN (30-unit option) and a minimum grade of 'C' in NURS 203, or concurrent enrollment in NURS 203.
+Prerequisite: A minimum grade of 'C' in NURS 118 or admission to the Associate Degree Nursing Program (LVN-RN) or admission to the Non-Degree Program LVN-RN (30-unit option); and A minimum grade of 'C' in NURS 203, or concurrent enrollment in NURS 203

-Builds on the first year of the program as a process for the development of complex thinking and decision making while caring for medical-surgical, gerontologic, and psychiatric clients.
-Theoretical concepts are expanded to include identification and prioritization of evidence based interventions for clients who have unpredictable outcomes or who demonstrate changes in health status.
+This course builds on the first year of the program as a process for the development of complex thinking and decision making while caring for medical-surgical, gerontologic, and psychiatric clients.
+Theoretical concepts are expanded to include identification and prioritization of evidence-based interventions for clients who have unpredictable outcomes or who demonstrate changes in health status.
 Students collaborate with the interdisciplinary team to manage and modify care of clients.